Question：Windows update deleted my files?

-“How do I recover files that are deleted after updating to Windows 11 July 2021?
+"How do I recover files that are deleted after updating to Windows 11 July 2021?
 All the files in my local disk are deleted.
-I already tried using Recuva but it doesn't work.”
+I already tried using Recuva but it doesn't work."-Question from Quora

 People upgrade Windows 11 to get security updates to shield their PC from dangerous attacks or simply to experience the new features.
 Over the long haul, it is likewise useful to get software updates, not exclusively to get to new features but to be on the safe side.
 Upgrading to Windows 11 from Windows 10, Windows 8.1 or Windows 7 usually is flawless.
 For the most part, it restores every one of the documents and other information, but in some cases, you may lose documents after moving up to Windows 11.
 Here you will get to know about how to recover files after Windows 11 update.

-Part 1: The Possible Main Causes of Data Loss after Windows Update
+Part 1: The Possible Main Reasons for Files Deleted after Windows Update

 - You are supported with a temporary Windows account.